-Montana: Billings, HRDC7: During the operating year, HOPWA funds were able to assist a total of 34 households - 33 with housing assistance and 1 with supportive services only.
-25 households received TBRA (goal of 14), 10 received STRMU (goal of 7), 2 of which were later transferred to TBRA.TBRA goal was surpassed due to some households' transitions and fluctuations in rental subsidy amounts.

-34 households were provided with supportive services (goal of 23) including case management to help ensure connections with service providers, community partners, housing search assistance, and transportation.
+Montana: Billings, HRDC7: HOPWA funds were able to assist a total of 34 households - 25 with housing assistance and 9 with supportive services only.
+20 households received TBRA (goal of 20), 9 received STRMU (goal of 6), and 5 with PHP (goal of 4).
+TBRA goal was surpassed due to some households' transitions including 5 transitioning off the program and fluctuations in rental subsidy amounts.
+STRMU goal surpassed due to smaller need average per household.
+34 households were provided with supportive services (goal of 25) including case management to help ensure connections with service providers, community partners, housing search assistance, and transportation.
 These have greatly improved the lives of participants.
 They have helped house homeless/temporary housing individuals and assisted several with the means to improve income or obtain income producing employment.
 Many have commented on the success they have accomplished with the wrap around services provided, especially in housing and overall stability in life.
 They work closely with their Section 8 partners to ensure our clients stay active on the waitlist and are successful with the paperwork and the move in once selected.
-1 of the 34 did not receive housing assistance during the operating year, receiving supportive services only.
-12 transportation and 13 grocery cards were issued to households.
+9 of the 34 did not receive housing assistance during the operating year, receiving supportive services only.
+26 transportation and 25 grocery cards were issued to households.